senovsky/qover/README.md

 ## Running the tests

+- Open terminal in the root of the repository folder
 - Run `npm test` to open the Cypress test runner, then click on any `*.spec.ts` file
 - Run `npm run cy:run:chrome` or `npm run cy:run:firefox` to run all tests in a headless mode of a given browser

 ## Test results

 - When using the test runner, test results are displayed in a browser window
 - When using the headless mode, test results are displayed in the terminal.
-In case of one or more test failures, you can also see [Screenshots](cypress/screenshots) and [Videos](cypress/videos)
+In case of one or more test failures, you can also see [Screenshots](cypress/screenshots) and [Videos](cypress/videos) in their respective folders that will be created during the test run